pipcet/scaga/README.md

 Recursive functions:

-Currently, recursive functions are never inlined.
-It would be desirable to inline them at least once, in particular if it turns out that the recursive code path isn't actually taken, but there appears to be no easy way to instruct GCC to do so.
+With GCC 5, recursive functions are never inlined.
+With GCC 6, they can be inlined up to a limited depth.
+However, to make full use of this feature currently requires turning the GCC error when an always_inline function cannot be inlined into a warning.

 TODO:
  - syntax highlighting in scaga-mode